 With survivors, we are working with the most raw and vulnerable elements of the human experience – areas of devastating violence and the most intimate and personal violation and loss.
-We’re working around severely traumatizing events that, in addition to the physical destruction and wounding, may have totally shattered the most fundamental belief systems and world views of victims, and their deepest sense of safety and trust.
+We’re working around severely traumatizing events that, in addition to the physical destruction and wounding, may have totally shattered fundamental belief systems and world views of victims, and their deepest sense of safety and trust.
 If we have not experienced something directly comparable, or spent long hours working very closely with such victims/survivors, we cannot begin to comprehend what they feel like, and what they live with, every day.
 Indeed, survivors often become reluctant to believe that they can trust anyone else – even close friends and family – to understand what they continue to endure, even years and years after the event itself, and long after the offender has been convicted and incarcerated.
-Thus, it can be easy for an inappropriately trained facilitator to misunderstand or inadvertently misjudge the more fragile aspects of a survivor’s experience, and to fail needs in subtle ways.
+Thus, it can be easy for an inappropriately trained facilitator to misunderstand or inadvertently misjudge the more fragile aspects of a survivor’s experience, and to fail her/his needs in subtle ways.
 We all make mistakes in this work.
-Our job is to ensure that the mistakes we make are small and forgivable enough that we do not endanger the relationship and trust that are so essential.
+Our job is to ensure that the mistakes we make are small and forgivable enough that we do not endanger the well-being, or the relationship and trust that are so essential.

 With many offenders, we’re also working around raw and vulnerable aspects of experience, and around some of the most emotionally “shut-down” areas, as well.
-We often work with individuals who are, at best, accustomed to acting impulsively, not thinking about their feelings, or articulating them.
+We often work with individuals who are, at best, accustomed to acting on impulse, not thinking at all about their feelings, or about articulating them.
 Indeed, some offenders wonder if they even have feelings, when we begin working together.
-Additionally, the world they live in while imprisoned is both highly controlled and dangerously volatile.
-The threat of violence, exploitation, and betrayal of trust by other offenders is a constant in their daily lives, and they survive, in part, by trusting virtually no one at all.
+In addition, the world they live in while imprisoned is both highly controlled and dangerously volatile.
+The threat of violence, exploitation, and betrayal of trust by other offenders is a constant in their daily lives, and they survive in part by trusting virtually no one at all.
 To a certain extent, they also survive by becoming adroit at taking advantage of whatever situations or individuals they can, to greater or lesser degrees, in circumstances they encounter.
 Thus, well-meaning but inexperienced attitudes in facilitators unaccustomed to working with offenders can leave them vulnerable to subtle – or not-so-subtle – manipulation.
 This can create a cascade of unintended effects not only upon the facilitator and the victim/survivor, but within the prison itself.
 And this is why prison facilities operate with such great care and caution, and why facilitators must be accountable to these facilities as well as to the offices of Victim Services through which they are assigned cases.

 To do this work well on behalf of survivors, facilitators must, above all, be extremely sensitive and compassionate listeners, capable of hearing and understanding both text and subtext – what is spoken and what is unspoken.
 They must also be capable of both leading and following the needs of survivors and offenders, anticipating and responding to the subtle and changing needs in each, and helping them move toward the dialogue the survivor seeks.
 Facilitators must be able to both bear witness to their experiences and guide their intentions with sensitivity, humanity, understanding, and purpose during the preparation process.
 It is not enough to simply bring survivors and offenders together.
 If the two are insufficiently prepared for the wide range of deep feelings that will naturally arise, the VOD will fail its healing potential for the survivor and its accountability potential for the offender, and it will very likely do more harm than good.
 Preparation requires patience, perspective, and professionalism.